seakintruth/r-podcastindex-org-example/README.md

   sudo apt install libssl-dev openssl curl libcurl4-openssl-dev
   ```

 1. Script prompts you for the `api_key` and `api_secret` with your api and key values provided by https://api.podcastindex.org.
-This script stores your keys in user environment variables for convinience, do change to a file method for a production shiny app.
+This script stores your keys in user environment variables for convinience, do change to a file method for a production [shiny app.](https://shiny.rstudio.com/gallery/)

 1. Execute in command line:
     ```bash
-    $ r podcasting-index.R "adam curry"
+    $ R podcasting-index.R "adam curry"
     ```